 4.7.3 Procedures for dynamic policy invocation

-Provisioning for Dynamic Policy usage is defined in section XX.
+Provisioning for Dynamic Policy usage is defined in clause XX.

 This procedure is used by a Media Session Handler to manage Dynamic Policy Instance resources via the M5d interface.
 A dynamic policy invocation consists of a Policy Template Id, flow description(s), a 5GMSd Application Service Configuration Id and potentially other parameters, according to TS 26.501 clause 5.7.